babylonhealth/ios-playbook/Cookbook/Technical-Documents/SnapshotsTips.md

 Let's say that we implement 2 secondary states for a new screen - loading and error state.
 3 devices x 2 states x 2 visual styles = 12 new snapshots.
 It's often the case that the secondary screens only display screen's title, a loading or empty state component, maybe a few components which are already tested in primary state snapshots.

-The lower-level components for loading and error states are already well-tested, so sometimes a single snapshot per device for a state like this may be enough.
+The lower-level components for loading and error states are already well tested, so sometimes a single snapshot per device for a state like this may be enough.
 In this example the number of snapshots would go from 12 to 4 and we could still be pretty confident that the UI looks fine in those states.

 Keep in mind that number of snapshots can explode very quickly and can harm running time of tests.
 If you record a lot of snapshots, then it's also possible that not all of them will be checked during code reviews.